 Zambia Construction (2027–2030)

-Subject to favorable feasibility outcomes and financing commitments, construction on the Zambia extension would commence around 2027 and proceed through approximately 2030.
+Subject to favorable feasibility outcomes, environmental approvals, land access, mining freight commitments, and financial close, construction on the Zambia extension could start after project preparation is complete.
+Public reporting in 2026 points to financial-close targets later in the decade rather than a confirmed 2027 construction start.
 Greenfield railway construction is inherently slower and more expensive per kilometer than rehabilitation of existing lines: it requires land acquisition, environmental assessment, detailed engineering design, earthworks on virgin terrain, and the construction of bridges and drainage structures from scratch.
-The Zambian institutional environment is considerably more favorable for infrastructure construction than the DRC, with a stronger regulatory framework, more reliable rule of law, and established experience with large-scale mining infrastructure projects.
-These advantages may partially offset the inherent challenges of greenfield construction, but the timeline remains the least certain of any corridor phase.
+The Zambian institutional environment is considerably more favorable for infrastructure construction than the DRC, but the timeline remains the least certain of any corridor phase.

 Kasumbalesa Border Modernization (2028–2029)